 10. Be aware of the time it will take.

 When it comes to affecting change, things rarely happen quickly.
 Recognize that your goals are probably bold and ambitious — and that's a great thing!
 But it means that you will have to be patient in order to achieve them.
-Building community, organizational structure and impact takes time and concentrated effort, so don't get frustrated if things aren't happening as quickly as you like.
+Building community, organizational structure and impact take time and concentrated effort, so don't get frustrated if things aren't happening as quickly as you like.
 Focus on finding allies, members and people who share your vision, and you'll get there.

 Should I join an affinity group?